 To study in any program, course or unit, a student must be formally admitted to TOP.
 Admission into TOP is determined on the basis of academic merit, the capacity for tertiary level study and likelihood of success in completing the program.
 Applicants will be assessed and considered if eligibility requirements are met according to our Student Selection and Admission Policy.
 Further to TOP’s general requirements, all programs have specific Admission Criteria.

-Students can find the preferred program and click to go onto the undergraduate program page.
-The admission information has been customised for applicants with different backgrounds as outlined below:
+Students can find admission information for their preferred undergraduate business program HERE and click to visit the undergraduate program page of their desired course.
+For the Bachelor of Laws degree, admission information can be found HERE.
+Admission information has been customised for applicants with different backgrounds as outlined below:

 A. Applicants with higher education study: Applicants whose highest level of study enrolment since leaving secondary education is a higher education course, whether at a university or non-university provider.